qala-io/java-beginner-course/docs/programme/jdbc.md

 private final CardRepository cardRepository = new CardInMemoryRepository();
 ```

-Note, that IntelliJ allows doing all of this with one function: Refactor->Extract->Interface.
+Note, that IntelliJ allows doing all of this automatically: Refactor->Extract->Interface.

 * You should also rename your test classes according to the new names of production classes.